 What will I learn?

-5 GCSEs at grade 4 or above, including English grade 5 or above.
+5 GCSEs at grade C/5 or above, including English grade 5 or above.
 You should also have an interest in the government, politics and current affairs and some background knowledge about British politics will be helpful.
 GCSE (old) Points Average above 5.5.

 How long will it take to qualify?

 How will I be assessed?

 Unit 1 2-hour written exam.
 A Level weighting 33%

 Unit 2 2-hour written exam.
 A Level weighting 33%

 Unit 3 2-hour written exam.
 A Level weighting 33%